chtrembl/azure-cloud/petstore/README.md

 ## What you should expect

-This is not the official documentation but an opinionated approach/guidance.
+This is not official Microsoft documentation but rather an opinionated approach/guidance.

 This is hands-on and will be hands on keyboard.
 However, once complete, this will be running in you're subscription and always readily available.
 The Pet Store Application and Pet Store Service are built with Java and Spring Boot.
 You're welcome to import these into your IDE of choice, write code and/or contribute back, however that is not mandatory for these guides.
-You can simply build the Docker Images and that should suffice.
-Writing code is not actually needed to benefit from the learning/deploying of these technologies, Docker images are all you need.
+As mentioned above, you can use Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.

+*Please Note, you will need an Azure Subscription for this*

 ## [00 - Setup your environment](00-setup-your-environment/README.md)